bintray/bintray-examples/travis-ci-example/README.md

 ```

 **DO NOT expose your Bintray API Key.
-Please use the Travis CLI to encrypt your API Key, as explained [here] (https://docs.travis-ci.com/user/deployment/bintray#Encrypt-your-API-key).**
+Please use the Travis CLI to encrypt your API Key, as explained [here](https://docs.travis-ci.com/user/deployment/bintray#Encrypt-your-API-key).**